Enhanced Entanglement in the Measurement-Altered Quantum Ising Chain: Model and Entanglement Witnesses

 for the different protocols.
 A measurement-altered system is described by the ensemble $\mathcal{E}_{\mathcal{M}}(|\Psi_0\rangle) =\left\lbrace \left(\mathcal{P}_{\mathcal{M}}(m),|\Psi_m\rangle\right)\right\rbrace$.
 The statistical properties of $\mathcal{E}_{\mathcal{M}}(|\Psi_0\rangle)$ contain more information than the average state $\hat{\rho}_1 = \sum_m \mathcal{P}_\mathcal{M}(m) |\Psi_m\rangle\langle \Psi_m|$.
 Indeed, while $\hat{\rho}_1$ perfectly describes all linear functions, averaged over the distribution $\mathcal{P}_{\mathcal{M}}(m)$, of $|\Psi_m\rangle \langle\Psi_m|$, it does not capture the typical properties of non-linear functionals of the density matrix.
 In fact, such functionals include effects of the $k$-replicated desnity matrix

 and reveal non-trivial beyond-average quantum correlations.

 Entanglement measures and witnesses are examples of non-linear quantities, and they are the main focus of the present manuscript.
-Specifically, we consider the entanglement entropy (EE) and the quantum Fisher information (QFI) as functions of the measurement density $p$.
-Furthermore, we also investigate the fermionic negativity (FN) of spin pairs, from which we can extract the typical length scale of quantum correlations.
+Specifically, we consider the entanglement entropy and the quantum Fisher information as functions of the measurement density $p$.
+Furthermore, we also investigate the fermionic negativity of spin pairs, from which we can extract the typical length scale of quantum correlations.
+Given our choice of the initial state and of the measurement operators, the problem can be studied efficiently using Gaussian states, reviewed for instance by Ref.~\cite{tagliacozzo}.
+This not only allows us to explore large system sizes, but makes the calculation of the entanglement witnesses efficient.
+A detailed description of our Gaussian state implementation is presented in App.~\ref{a:implementation}.

 The EE between a compact interval $A$ of $\ell$ spins and the complementary subsystem $\overline{A}$ is defined as~\cite{Laflorencie_2016,amico2008entanglementinmanybody,calabrese2004entanglemententropyand,calabrese2009entanglemententropyand}